Notice of Non-Discrimination and Affirmative Action: Complaint, Grievance and Appeal Procedures

 For grade appeals

 - Final course grades may only be appealed if the student can substantiate that the grade was arbitrary and capricious on the part of the instructor and/or if the instructor did not follow the course syllabus.
+Specific information about the criteria for appeals may be found on the Course Grade Appeal Policy page.

 For student misconduct issues